 When you reach the end of the year on week 52, you only have to save one dollar.
 It keeps you motivated because you’re going down instead of up so seems easier and you’re still saving the same amount at the end of the year.
 With the holidays it may seem hard to save more at that time.

-What Other Options Work for The 52 Week Challenge?
+What Other Options Work for This Challenge?

 Another option would be to average it out and saving the same amount weekly or monthly.
 You can divide $1378.00 into 52 weeks or 12 months and save either or $114.00 a month.